 - Unsweetened fruit juice contains natural sugars and is acidic; it can cause tooth decay if given too frequently.
 You can give your baby unsweetened fruit juice after 6 months of age, but always dilute it well, serve in an open cup and restrict to mealtimes to reduce the impact on teeth.

 Drinks to avoid

 - Drinks containing added sugars, such as squashes and fizzy drinks, are not suitable for babies, neither are diet drinks.
-These should be avoided because they can be damaging to teeth and may contain ingredients (e.g. caffeine) that are unsuitable for this age group.
+These should be avoided because they can be damaging to teeth and may contain ingredients (such as caffeine) that are unsuitable for this age group.
 They also have very few nutrients and can fill your baby up meaning that they can miss out on important nutrients from food.

 - Tea and coffee should not be given to babies.
-They also contain caffeine, and can reduce the amount of iron and other nutrients absorbed from food, especially if they are given with meals.
+They also contain caffeine and can reduce the amount of iron and other nutrients absorbed from food, especially if they are given with meals.

 Bottles and cups

 - From 6 months of age, babies should be encouraged to drink from a free-flow cup.
 For bottle-fed babies, aim to have stopped using bottles by the time they are 12 months old.
 This is to help protect your baby’s teeth.

 Can my baby be given only vegetarian or vegan complementary foods?